AAO Eye Wiki

 - Retina fellowship training (at least 1 year).

-- At least 2 years in post-fellowship practice and greater than 50% of time devoted to diseases of the posterior segment.
+- At least 2 years in post-fellowship practice (>50% of time devoted to diseases of the posterior segment).

 - Authorship as first or corresponding author of 2 or more publications on posterior segment diseases that have been published within the preceding 4 years in refereed, peer review journals.

-- Recommendation letters by 2 active members of the Macula Society.
+- Recommendation letters by 2 active members of the Macula Society, neither of whom is on the Credentials Committee.

 - Some candidates for membership who have made major contributions in the field may be admitted without fulfilling these criteria.

-- Peer-reviewed publications: Manuscripts that are 'submitted' should not be listed.
+- List peer-reviewed publications (Do not include manuscripts that are 'submitted', no value will be attributed to non-peer reviewed work).
 Articles 'in-press' are acceptable as long as revisions are not pending.
 Priority is given to publications in journals with high impact factors.
-Priority is also given to major articles over case series, and less priority to single case reports.
-First or senior authorship is valued more highly.
-Electronic versions of the top 2 articles should be included in the application dossier in PDF format (Maximum = 20 points).
+Additionally, priority is given to major articles, then case series, and less priority to single case reports.
+Finally, first or senior authorship is given priority.
+Electronic versions of the top 2 articles should be included in the application (i.e. PDF format) (1-10 points).

-- Grant support: Independent research (i.e. RO-1) is highly valued and the source of funding (i.e. NIH) should be specifically highlighted.
-Other forms of grant support, such as clinical trials, are also valued (Maximum =10 points).
+- Grant support, especially for independent research (i.e. RO-1), is highly valued and should be specifically highlighted.
+Other forms of grant support, such as clinical trials, are also valued.
+Identify the source of the funding (i.e. NIH) (1-10 points).

-- Letters of recommendation: Letters of recommendation from 2 active Macula Society members need to be received by the review deadline.
-Active Macula Society members may only write one (1) letter of recommendation each year.
-These letters should highlight achievements of academic value accomplished by the applicant and qualifications of the candidate that would further the mission of the Macula Society (Maximum = 10 points).
+- Letters of recommendation (in English) need to be received by the review deadline.
+These letters should include examples of achievements of academic value accomplished by the applicant and qualifications of the candidate that would further the mission statement of the Macula Society (1-10 points)

-- Service Word: List of service work to the American Academy of Ophthalmology (AAO) or equivalent international, state or municipal Society is also valued and should be specified (Maximum = 10 points).
+- List service work to the American Academy of Ophthalmology (AAO) or to State Societies.
+This work is also valued and should be specified (1-10 points)

-Each member of the Credentialing Committee assigns a point score for each criterion listed and the total point score is summed for each applicant and a rank list is generated.
-Subsequently a discussion is held on the potential future contributions to the Macula Society of the ranked applicants and acceptance letters are sent out to the highest ranked applicants.
+Each member of the Credentialing Committee assigns points for each of the criterion for every applicant and the total points are summed and a rank list is generated for the applicants.
+Following discussions, acceptance letters are sent out to the highest ranked applicants.

 We look forward to reviewing your application for membership in the Macula Society.